How to Enable Twitter Website Cards for More Social Traffic

 There are two ways to enable Twitter website cards: via a plugin or adding the code yourself.

 Using the WordPress SEO Plugin

-Quite a few plugins can get Twitter cards on your site, but one in particular I’d bet you already have: WordPress SEO.
+Quite a few plugins can get Twitter cards on your site, but there’s one you might already have: WordPress SEO.

 Here’s how to get it set up:

 - In your WordPress dashboard, navigate to the Social section of the WordPress SEO settings.